quist00/python-humanities-lesson/episodes/visualization-ggplot-python.md

 ##### Disclaimer

-Python has powerful built-in plotting capabilities such as `matplotlib`, but for this exercise, we will be using the [`bokeh`](https://docs.bokeh.org/en/latest/) package, which facilitates the creation of highly-informative plots of structured data.
+Pandas has powerful built-in plotting capabilities based off of `matplotlib`, but more flexibility is available to us if access `matplotlib ` directly.
+We will explore that here first, but there are other libraries like `seaborn` and `bokeh` that can simplify the steps required and /or add additional functionality.
+We will make some plots with the [`bokeh`](https://docs.bokeh.org/en/latest/) package to exemplify the differences.
+The most important take away, though, is that you have plotting options and that you should not let some differences in syntax dissuade you from finding the right fit for your needs.

 ## Plotting with Matplotlib